JDeep1234/image-processing/README.md

 # Smart OCR Product Analyzer

 A modern web application that uses OCR (Optical Character Recognition) to extract product details from images.
-Built with React, TypeScript, and Python, this application leverages machine learning to automatically detect and extract information such as brand name, pack size, expiry date, batch number, and MRP from product images.
+Built with React, TypeScript, and Python, this application leverages the Qwen-VL (Vision Language) model to automatically detect and extract information such as brand name, pack size, expiry date, batch number, and MRP from product images.

 ## Features

 - 🖼️ Drag-and-drop image upload interface
-- 🔍 Automatic extraction of product details
+- 🔍 Automatic extraction of product details using Qwen-VL
 - ⚡ Real-time analysis feedback
 - 📊 Clean tabular display of results
 - 🚨 Expiry date validation and warnings
 - 📱 Responsive design for all devices
 - 🎯 High accuracy text detection
 - 🔒 Error handling and validation
+- 🌐 Multilingual support via Qwen-VL

 ## Tech Stack